 Project activities

-Project activities involve all partners in different roles.
-The activities are clustered in groups (GoA) in four work packages (WP):
+Project activities involved all partners in different roles.
+The activities were clustered in groups (GoA) in four work packages (WP):

 Work package 1: